gr4vy/gr4vy-go/api/docs/DigitalWalletRequest.md

 `func (o *DigitalWalletRequest) UnsetMerchantUrl()`

 UnsetMerchantUrl ensures that no value is present for MerchantUrl, not even an explicit nil
+### GetMerchantDisplayName

+`func (o *DigitalWalletRequest) GetMerchantDisplayName() string`

+GetMerchantDisplayName returns the MerchantDisplayName field if non-nil, zero value otherwise.

+### GetMerchantDisplayNameOk

+`func (o *DigitalWalletRequest) GetMerchantDisplayNameOk() (*string, bool)`

+GetMerchantDisplayNameOk returns a tuple with the MerchantDisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantDisplayName

+`func (o *DigitalWalletRequest) SetMerchantDisplayName(v string)`

+SetMerchantDisplayName sets MerchantDisplayName field to given value.

+### HasMerchantDisplayName

+`func (o *DigitalWalletRequest) HasMerchantDisplayName() bool`

+HasMerchantDisplayName returns a boolean if a field has been set.

+### SetMerchantDisplayNameNil

+`func (o *DigitalWalletRequest) SetMerchantDisplayNameNil(b bool)`

+ SetMerchantDisplayNameNil sets the value for MerchantDisplayName to be an explicit nil

+### UnsetMerchantDisplayName
+`func (o *DigitalWalletRequest) UnsetMerchantDisplayName()`

+UnsetMerchantDisplayName ensures that no value is present for MerchantDisplayName, not even an explicit nil
+### GetMerchantCountryCode

+`func (o *DigitalWalletRequest) GetMerchantCountryCode() string`

+GetMerchantCountryCode returns the MerchantCountryCode field if non-nil, zero value otherwise.

+### GetMerchantCountryCodeOk

+`func (o *DigitalWalletRequest) GetMerchantCountryCodeOk() (*string, bool)`

+GetMerchantCountryCodeOk returns a tuple with the MerchantCountryCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMerchantCountryCode

+`func (o *DigitalWalletRequest) SetMerchantCountryCode(v string)`

+SetMerchantCountryCode sets MerchantCountryCode field to given value.

+### HasMerchantCountryCode

+`func (o *DigitalWalletRequest) HasMerchantCountryCode() bool`

+HasMerchantCountryCode returns a boolean if a field has been set.

+### SetMerchantCountryCodeNil

+`func (o *DigitalWalletRequest) SetMerchantCountryCodeNil(b bool)`

+ SetMerchantCountryCodeNil sets the value for MerchantCountryCode to be an explicit nil

+### UnsetMerchantCountryCode
+`func (o *DigitalWalletRequest) UnsetMerchantCountryCode()`

+UnsetMerchantCountryCode ensures that no value is present for MerchantCountryCode, not even an explicit nil
 ### GetDomainNames

 `func (o *DigitalWalletRequest) GetDomainNames() []string`